CodeSolz/WooCommerce-AltCoin-Payment-Gateway/README.md

 ### What does it do?

-WooCommerce AltCoin Payment Gateway plugin helps you to accept bitcoin / any altcoin payment from your woocommerce store directly to your crypto-currency address without subscription / payment to third party software.
-Real-time price calcualtion with http://coinmarketcap.com/ api that means when someone want to buy a product from your website and choose altcoin to pay, then this gateway immediately calculate the product price with current cryptocurrency market by coinmarketcap.com api.
-So you don't need to worry about the chaning of the altcoin price.
+This plugin will help you to accept bitcoin / any altcoin payment from your WooCommerce very easily.
+You can use your own coin's address to get paid.
+It doesn't required any subscription / payment to third party software.
+This plugin calculate coin price(real-time) from the most trusted coin exchange portals via API but you don't need your own API to set it up.
+This is automatic.
+You don't need to worry about the altcoin price changing time to time as it's real-time connected with exchange portals.
+So you can be relaxed by setting it up in your website.

 > *Start Accepting Any Cryptocurrency  in Few Seconds!*